simonambridge/RTFAP2/README.md

 This creates the following tables:

 - Table Transactions - main transactions table
-We will create a Solr index on this tables to fulfill a bunch of flexible search needs as well.
+We will create a Solr index on this tables to support a variety of ReST API queries.

 - Table hourlyaggregates_bycc - hourly roll-up of transactions by credit card